Professor Saman Halgamuge

 EBDTS (Melbourne, 2016), MERCON (Moratuwa, 2016), ICIT (Melbourne, 2016), 3rd ISCBI (Bali, 2015), 6th CSBio (Bangkok, 2015), 11th ICIUS (Bali, 2015), IMEC (Hong Kong, 2015), ICCCS (IEEE Sponsored) (Greater Noida, 2015), 9th IEEE ICCE (Vancouver, 2014), IEEE ICIIS (Gwalior, 2014), CENET (Shanghai, 2014), ICAEIE (Galle, 2014), ISCBI (New Delhi, 2013), IEEE ICIAfS (Beijing, 2012), IAIDIS Conference on Wireless Sensor Networks, (Rome, 2011), Hybrid Intelligent Systems (Malacca, 2011), International Symposium on Green Manufacturing and Applications (ISGMA), (Seoul, 2011), International Conferences on Construction Machinery and Vehicle Engineering (Shanghai, 2011)

-- Wijetunge C, Saeed I, Boughton B, Roessner U, Halgamuge S. A new peak detection algorithm for MALDI mass spectrometry data based on a modified Asymmetric Pseudo-Voigt model.
-BMC Genomics.
+- Wijetunge CD, Saeed I, Boughton B, Roessner U, Halgamuge S. A new peak detection algorithm for MALDI mass spectrometry data based on a modified Asymmetric Pseudo-Voigt model.
+BMC GENOMICS.
 Biomed Central.
-2015, Vol. 16, Issue Suppl 12.
+2015, Vol. 16, Issue 12.